 The Association reviews property and equipment for impairment whenever events or changes in circumstances indicate that the related carrying value may not be recoverable.
 Recoverability is measured by a comparison of the carrying amount of the asset to future net cash flows, undiscounted and without interest, expected to be generated by the asset.
-If assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the asset.
+If assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the asset.